cmsong-shina/sihas-canary/docs/README_DEV.md

-Just to memo for me :D
+Just memo for me :D

 #### To bump version